-In my last blog post I talked about how regular aerobic exercise is like a no-strings-attached medicine for our neurotransmitter system (it increases the presence of GABA, serotonin, and endorphins to help us feel more upbeat and calm), and today I will talk about how regular aerobic exercise can help us to break free from mental ruts.
+In one of my recent blog posts I talked about how regular aerobic exercise is like a no-strings-attached medicine for our neurotransmitter system (it increases the presence of GABA, serotonin, and endorphins to help us feel more upbeat and calm), and today I will talk about how regular aerobic exercise can help us to break free from mental ruts.

 I hate mental ruts!
-And I hate them so passionately because I am prone to getting stuck in them.
+And I hate them so passionately precisely because I am prone to getting stuck in them myself.
 I hate them from experience!

-What sorts of things tend to thrust my mind into such an unproductive loop?
+What sorts of circumstances can thrust my mind into such an unproductive loop?
 Well, a simple list would include: lack of sunshine and fresh air, the presence of negative people in my day, heavy stress (whether work-related or personal), and a lack of exercise.

-Thankfully, as I’ve gotten older I’ve gotten much better at being proactive with self-care, and so I make it a point to walk away from negative people, limit my stress, get sun/fresh air when I can, and work out about five or six times a week.
+Thankfully, as I’ve gotten older I’ve gotten much better at being proactive with self-care, and so I make it a point to walk away from negative people, limit my stress, plan time with supportive people, get sun/fresh air when I can, and work out about five or six times a week.

-That is my experience, and here is a study that shines a little more scientific light on how running can help to clear the mental cobwebs:
+That is my experience, and here is a study that shines a little more scientific light on how exercise can help to clear the mental cobwebs:

 A Dutch study in 2013 divided 96 people into two groups, half who were sedentary and half of whom exercised at least three times per week for the previous two years.
 People in these groups were then given tasks that involved both divergent thinking (used to generate new ideas with multiple solutions to problems) and convergent thinking (used to come up with one good solution for a problem).